eXpandFramework/Reactive.XAF/tools/Xpand.XAF.ModelEditor/ReadMe.md

 ## How it works

 `Xpand.XAF.ModelEditor` package is distributed from nuget.org as a Nuget package.
 After each build it will detect the used DevExpress version and will download the required DevExpress dependencies from your system feeds.
-So if you already have DevExpress installed there is no need for extra configuration just make sure you add a feed to Nuget.config that points to valid DevExpress packages (local or remote).
+So if you already have DevExpress installed there is no need for extra configuration.
+If not just make sure you add a feed to Nuget.config that points to valid DevExpress packages (local or remote).
 Subsequent builds won't download or check those dependencies but they will modify the solution bootstrappers if needed e.g. a new project added to the solution.

 All downloaded dependecies for each XAF version remain inside the package installation folder under the ModelerLibDownloader\bin directory.